 Bex Day (b.
-1992) is a self-taught female fashion and documentary British photographer born in London.
+1992) is a self-taught female fashion and documentary photographer and filmmaker born in London.

 Bex’s images are often raw, confrontational, and controversial; hyper-detailed, sharp and striking views of alternative and utterly legitimate forms of normality.
 Her interest lies in empowerment and celebrates diversity, gender fluidity and freedom of choice.